AlejandroMB02/Text-Editor/README.md

 # Text-Editor
-A minimalist text editor developed in C++ as a learning exercise to delve deeper into the language and core computer science concepts.
+A minimalist text editor developed in QML as a learning exercise to delve deeper into the language and core computer science concepts.